narfit66/ncursesw-rs/README.md

 ```
 use ncursesw::form::*;
 ```

+The environment variable `TERMINFO` needs to point to a valid terminfo database such as `/usr/share/terminfo`, this can be done by adding the line `export TERMINFO=/usr/share/terminfo` to the `~/.bashrc` file.

 To use wide (UTF-8) characters `setlocale()` needs to be called before the NCurses library is initialised, in the examples the [gettext-rs](https://crates.io/crates/gettext-rs) crate has been used for this purpose.